 W&M Digital Archive and W&M ScholarWorks collections are accessible for purposes of education and research.
 Materials previously deposited into the W&M Digital Archive may be removed or restricted at the request of the creator(s), contributor(s), or other individuals holding rights to the material.
 Upon request, we will remove material from public view while we address a rights issue.

-The College of William and Mary makes digital versions of collections accessible in the following situations:
+The William & Mary makes digital versions of collections accessible in the following situations:

 - They are in the public domain

-- The rights are owned by The College of William and Mary
+- The rights are owned by William & Mary

-- The College of William and Mary has permission to make them accessible
+- William & Mary has permission to make them accessible

 - We make them accessible for education and research purposes as a legal fair use, or